Last modified: April 27, 2026

 Step 1: Map Phase

-In the Map Phase, each record is processed to output a key-value pair where the key is the product category and the value is the purchase amount.
-For example, the mapping function (in pseudo-code) could look like this:
+In the map phase, each input record is processed independently.
+The mapper emits a key-value pair.
+In this example, the key is the product category and the value is the purchase amount.

 map(record):